by Crystal Skillman

 Joy, an active member of the filmmaking collective Pulp Vérité, is captured and held overseas for four years.
 After being released from captivity, she returns to the United States to reunite with her friends and restart her life.
 But when the group realizes Joy has gathered them together for the impossible—to bring her sister who is still a captive with ISIS home—their strength as a collective, youthful ideology and commitment to the cause are shaken to the core.

 Five years ago, I began writing a series of pieces that examined activism in the U.S. Pulp Vérité came to me as a parable that uses my training as a photographer to tell this story.
 With all we are politically facing in this country—the earned criticism of our place in the world internationally—Pulp Vérité is a race against time.
 This play unfolds and unravels in startling ways.
 I hope it is a call to action.

 Ruth Easton New Play readings are free and online.
 Readings are accessible to people with vision loss.
+Closed captioning is available for this event through the Zoom platform's auto-captioning feature.
 Large print programs are available upon request.
 For questions about accessibility or to request other accommodations, please contact Jasmine Johnson at firstname.lastname@example.org or (612) 332-7481.

 Part of the Ruth Easton New Play Series.
 The Ruth Easton New Play Series is made possible by the support of the Ruth Easton Fund of the Edelstein Family Foundation.